bgoonz/alternate-blog-theme3/content/pages/posts/react.md

 [**Try it on CodePen**](https://reactjs.org/redirect-to-codepen/components-and-props/extracting-components-continued)

-<iframe src="https://codepen.io/bgoonz/pen/eYRmvzV?editors=0010"></iframe>Extracting components might seem like grunt work at first, but having a palette of reusable components pays off in larger apps.
+<iframe src="https://codepen.io/bgoonz/pen/eYRmvzV?editors=0010" frameborder="no" height="600" style="width: 100%;" scrolling="yes" title="Untitled"  loading="lazy" allowtransparency="true" allowfullscreen="true" ></iframe>Extracting components might seem like grunt work at first, but having a palette of reusable components pays off in larger apps.
 A good rule of thumb is that if a part of your UI is used several times (Button, Panel, Avatar), or is complex enough on its own (App, FeedStory, Comment), it is a good candidate to be extracted to a separate component.

 # Props are Read-Only